Authentic German Bierocks Recipe

 The finest filling for a genuinely German experience is beef and cabbage, which is what recipe creator Sophie Putka chose for her real bierocks recipe.
 Nevertheless, they can be filled with nearly anything else.

-Germans in Russia adapted this movable roll, which is still present in the Midwest.
+Germans in Russia adopted this movable roll, which is still present in the Midwest.
 Bierocks, which became runzas in Nebraska, are common in Kansas.

 Ingredients